ConorDaly-met/extractGribConfig/README.md

 ### Installation

-The default installation path is $PERM/extractGribConfig/$EXP or $HOME/extractGribConfig/$EXP if $PERM is not set
+The default installation path is $HOME/extractGribConfig/$EXP

 - `git clone` this repo
 -       ```